GSS-Cogs/family-towns-and-high-streets/datasets/ONS-Population-estimates-by-output-areas-electoral-health-and-other-geographies-England-and-Wales/spec.md

 		GEOGRAPHY_NAME - change to Geography, E00000000 etc
 		GENDER_NAME: change to 'Gender' and change values to M,F,T,U
 		C_AGE_NAME: change to 'Age'
-		C_AGE_TYPE: change to 'Age Type' defines from which age codelist the value is from (Labour Market category, Individual age, 5 year age band)
+		C_AGE_TYPE: change to 'Age Type' defines from which age codelist the value is from (Labour Market category, Individual age, 5 year age band).
+Kept in just in case it it important.
 		OBS_Status: change to 'Value'

 		'Measure Type' has been set to 'count'